In New Mexico, it’s Chile, not chili!

 - Add ground beef and salt to pot and cook through

-- Add the red chile puree to the pot and stir well
+- Add the thawed red chile puree OR red chile powder to the pot and stir well

-- Fill the red chile container with water and add to pot. (for a thicker chile add only 3/4 of the container)
+- Fill the red chile container with water or 1 3/4 c water and add to pot.

-- Lower heat to low and allow to simmer, at least 20 minutes.
+- Bring to a soft boil, stir, then set heat to low and allow to simmer (not boil) at least 20 minutes.

 - Best way to describe the flavor: full bodied, spicy, savory, earthy, slightly sweet, it awakens the tastebuds!